 Incomplete applications will not be reviewed by the admission committee.
-Complete applications include all materials required by ASU Graduate Admissions and all supplemental materials required by MLFTC as described above.
+Complete applications include all materials required by ASU Graduate Admissions and all supplemental materials required by MLFTC as described above and received by December 1, 2022..

 U.S. military personnel have the option of completing the degree in fewer than four years, if needed; however, please note that the program is structured as a four-year program.
 Tips on applying to graduate programs, and current application information including forms can be found on the ASU Graduate Admission webpage.
 Additional information on application requirements and deadlines are on the MLFTC graduate admission webpage.